Always knowing when to

 It’ll also eliminate any air pockets in the soil that could cause your bulbs to dry out.

 It’s important to mulch your bulbs after you plant and water them.
-Choose an organic mulch.
+Choose an organic garden mulch.
 It’ll helps prevent weeds and keeps the bulbs from heaving over the winter.

 Your bulbs will easily push up through the mulch, but most weed seeds won’t be able to sprout.